-The map coordinates shown on the Status Bar at the bottom of the screen will always be in metres (default setting), but lat/long can also be used by selecting Options from the Options menu on the top menu line.
+However, map co-ordinates shown on the Status Bar at the bottom of the screen will always be in centimetres (default setting), but lat/long can also be used by selecting View/Options on the top menu line.

+Jargon:

-Jargon: Throughout this Guide, we have tried to minimise jargon.
+Throughout this Guide, we have tried to minimise jargon.
 However, there are some terms which are difficult to escape.
 Here they are: